 If the court is unable to provide evidence that you have performed all of these elements, you will not be convicted of fraud.
 Intent is often the hardest part to prove.

-What are the types of fraud and their associated penalties?
+What are the Types of Fraud and its Associated Penalties?

 Not all fraud charges carry the same penalties.
 Australian law divides fraud into three large categories: general fraud, identity theft, and forgery.
 You can read more about them under the crimes act.